Psiae/Music-Player/README.md

 >
 > (if insufficient a Full scanner will be implemented to for manual insert to MediaStore with User permission)

-> Audio Metadata Extraction backed by [JAudioTagger](https://www.jthink.net/jaudiotagger/)
+> Audio Metadata Extraction with [JAudioTagger](https://www.jthink.net/jaudiotagger/)
 >
 > artwork currently only read to [MP3, FLAC, MP4-AAC, OGG-Vorbis, OGG-Opus, WAV], write is not tested.

-> Artwork color generated Playback background on PlaybackController UI backed by [Palette API](https://developer.android.com/develop/ui/views/graphics/palette-colors)
+> Artwork color generated Playback background on PlaybackController UI with [Palette API](https://developer.android.com/develop/ui/views/graphics/palette-colors)
 >
 > (considering to also mix it with the theme accent)